stevenasimpson/Cloud-based-Shell-Matching-Game/README.md

 The IP address of the webpage can be found in the EC2 Instances dashboard, under public IPv4 address for the _shell_game_webserver_ instance.

+If the app is not accessible due to the AWS Learner Lab instance not longer being active, follow the application setup instructions below.

 ## App Setup

 To use the application simply clone the repository into a local directory.